Mandatory Work Activity: Legal challenge to non-disclosure of participating organisations

 The Department for Work and Pensions worked to keep secret the list of organisations participating in the MWA scheme.
 A freedom of information request submitted around March 2012 resulted in a first-tier tribunal ruling in May 2013 that the DWP must reveal these names.
 The deadline for appeals expired in October 2013.
 A provisional list of organisations using workfare has been collected by the Boycott Workfare campaign.

-2016 Appeal Court Ruling and Disclosure
+2016 Court of Appeal ruling and disclosure

-The DWP spent four years attempting to block the release of the names of "placement providers": three successive appeals following as many court rulings ordering they be made public, culminated in July 2016 with the Court of Appeal ruling against the DWP's attempts to keep them a secret, the lists revealing the names of 534 "placement provider" organisations.
+The DWP spent four years attempting to block the release of the names of "placement providers": three successive appeals following as many court rulings ordering they be made public culminated in July 2016 with the Court of Appeal ruling against the DWP's attempts to keep them a secret, the lists revealing the names of 534 "placement provider" organisations.